medikoo/ncjsm/README.md

 If file for given module cannot be found then error is thrown.
 Set this to `true` to simply ignore not found modules

+###### `ignoreEsternal: false`

+By default all paths to all required modules are resolved.
+Resolution scope may be narrowed only to modules from same package (referenced via relative path), by settung this option to `true`

 ## Tests [![Build Status](https://travis-ci.org/medikoo/ncjsm.svg)](https://travis-ci.org/medikoo/ncjsm)

     $ npm test